|Nutrition Facts (per serving)|

 Add Rice Krispies cereal.
 Stir until well coated.

-Using lightly greased hands, divide warm mixture into prepared cupcake tins.
+Using lightly greased hands, divide the warm mixture into prepared cupcake tins.
 Shape mixture into individual cups.
 Cool.
 Remove from pans.

 Fill cooled nests with coconut, marshmallows, jelly beans or chocolate eggs.
 These are best when eaten the same day.